-All skilled immigration applicants that are eligible for the Express Entry System will be placed into the pool of candidates.
-Candidates in the pool are then ranked using the Comprehensive Ranking System (CRS).
+All the skilled immigration applicants that are eligible for the Express Entry System will be placed into a pool of candidates.
+Candidates in the Express Entry pool are then ranked using the Comprehensive Ranking System (CRS).
 The CRS is used to determine which applicants in the pool will be invited to apply for permanent residence.

 The CRS is a points-based system that gives a score to a candidate based on the information in the candidate’s profile.
 These scores allow candidates in the pool to be ranked against each other.
 Applicants are given points based on the following factors:

-- Language ability and education of the applicant’s spouse or common law partner
+- Language proficiency, education and Canadian work experience of the applicant’s spouse or common-law partner

 - Certain combinations of language skills, education and work experience that result in a higher chance of the applicant becoming employed (skill transferability).

 Using these factors, applicants will be given a score out of a maximum of 1,200 points.
-The highest ranked applicants will be offered an invitation to apply for permanent residence (ITA) during period draws.
+The highest-ranked applicants will receive an invitation to apply for permanent residence (ITA) during period draws.

 The CRS prioritizes applicants who are likely to successfully settle and have a positive economic impact within Canada.
 For this reason, having an approved job offer or a provincial nomination for permanent residence will have a very positive impact on an applicant’s score.